 Gods, Men, Myth and Music

-Experience the thrilling conclusion to the beloved work when Gotterdammerung (The Twilight of the Gods) comes to the Lyric Opera of Chicago for two very special five hour performances in the spring of 2020.
-Performed by a large ensemble cast of opera's movers and shakers including American soprano Christine Goerke as Brunnhilde and German tenor Burkhard Fritz as Siegfried, this is one truly monumental work you won't want to miss.
+Experience the thrilling conclusion to the beloved work when Gotterdammerung (The Twilight of the Gods) returns to the Lyric Opera of Chicago in the spring of 2020.
+Performed by a large ensemble cast of Opera movers and shakers including American soprano Christine Goerke as Brunnhilde and German tenor Burkhard Fritz as Siegfried, this is one truly monumental work you won't want to miss.